Mom of one, wife, retired banker

 My doctor and I were pleased with my results.
 As my oncologist and nurses had warned me, I did have some side effects with IBRANCE including low white blood cell counts, along with some hair thinning, fatigue, constipation, hot flashes at night, some fever, and mouth sores.
 Other patients might experience other serious side effects, including infections or nausea.
 I stopped taking IBRANCE with letrozole in January 2017.

-I was so thankful for Pfizer’s Co-Pay One Savings Program, which is for those who are commercially insured.
+I was so thankful for Pfizer’s Co-Pay One Savings Program, which is for those who are eligible, commercially insured, and need help with their co-pay.
 There was no income criteria and the program is a lot more accessible than I realized; however, there are terms and conditions associated with the program.
 So I signed up and got my Pfizer Co-Pay card, and that was it!
 It helped me by reducing my out-of-pocket costs so I could focus on my health and family and not my finances!
 I love that, but keep in mind this was just my experience, and every case is unique.

 A New Outlook